 December 12, 2013

-After coming back from Papua New Guinea, where I spent the summer as a Center for the Blue Economy fellow, I was offered an administrative specialist position with the Smithsonian in Gabon.
+After coming back from Papua New Guinea, where I spent the summer as a Center for the Blue Economy Fellow, I was offered an administrative specialist position with the Smithsonian in Gabon.
 Although it was a great offer, I opted continue the hunt for my dream job: work on ocean and coastal conservation.
-It was a gamble, but I was confident my experience and the training I received at the Monterey Institute would allow me to land that perfect job.
+It was a gamble, but I was confident my experience and the training I received at the Institute would allow me to land that perfect job.

 Contrary to the popular belief that people only get jobs through networking, I applied online, and, after three interviews, was offered the position of Manager for the Ocean Health Index (OHI) at Conservation International.

 The OHI is the first assessment tool that scientifically compares and combines key elements from all dimensions of the ocean’s health – biological, physical, economic and social.
 Through ten human goals, the Index provides leaders with the portfolio of information they need to promote a more sustainable human-ocean ecosystem.